daikman/html_chartjs_report/README.md

 # Example report with HTML and chartjs

-To view this example, download the files, extract them and open the file 'report.html' in a browser.
-You shouldn't need the file 'README.md' or '.gitattributes'.
+To view this example, go to https://daikman.github.io/html_chartjs_report/.
+OR: download the files, extract them and open the file 'index.html' in a browser.
+You shouldn't actually need the files 'README.md' or '.gitattributes'.